Register for a Study

 But clinical trials cannot be successful without the involvement of participants.

 Which is why your participation is extremely important.

 What to expect

 By participating in clinical trials you have the opportunity to access promising new and innovative treatment options that are only currently available through a clinical trial.

 In addition to your own personal benefit, your participation will contribute to the advancement of medical knowledge that may help other patients in the future.

-Plus, as a participant, you will have access to a healthcare team who constantly monitors your disease and overall health and wellbeing at a level higher than [insert wording about higher than usual standards].
+Plus, as a participant, you will have access to a healthcare team who constantly monitors your disease and overall health and wellbeing.

 If you’ve ever thought about participating in a clinical study, now is the time.

 Clinical trials are a key step in bringing new or improved medicines, interventions, or tests to market to prevent, detect, treat, or manage all types of diseases or medical conditions.

 A clinical trial involves people and aims to investigate whether a medicine is safe and effective for the treatment of a disease or medical condition.
 At PCRN, we conduct clinical trials on behalf of pharmaceutical and biotechnology companies which have been approved by New Zealand regulatory authorities.